lluppesms/activate.cicd.course/Labs/yml/03_Templates/readme.md

 ## Exercise 3.1: Load Steps from Templates

-Let us start with a basic example.
+Let's start with a basic example.
 We want to extend a new pipeline, like the one we created in [Lab 1](../01_Starter/readme.md) and [Lab 2](../02_Stages/readme.md), with its **steps** stored in a **template**.
 This is one of the most important concepts to main as it will enable you to create repeatable and reusable patterns that can be used across multiple pipelines.

 > **Important!** Make sure that you have, as part of [Lab 1](../01_Starter/readme.md#11-create-a-yaml-pipeline-via-gui), imported our GitHub repository into your Azure DevOps project.

-Let us start..
+Let's start..

 * Goto Pipelines -> Pipelines
 * Click `New pipeline`